Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   By embedding the emsg structure in samples the benefits of its usages in DASH and CMAF are kept.
-In this case the URIMetasample entry MAY be mpeg:dash:event:2012, while the SchemeIdUri could be used to signal schemes of the messageData payload in the EventMessage.
+In this case the URIMetasample entry SHOULD be mpeg:dash:event:2012, or another URN signalling the presence of DASHEventMesageBoxes, while the SchemeIdUri in the EventMessageBox could be used to signal schemes of the messageData payload in the EventMessage.
   In addition, the id enables detecting duplicate events, and value allows identification of the subscheme or other scheme specific information.